rillonline/writing/kearsarge/kearsarge.md

 killed by her companion shortly thereafter.
 The companion shipped out of Ptolemy City immediately and was never heard of again.
 A warrant for his arrest was still active, or at least had been when I was on the police force.
-I doubt it had been nullified.
+I doubt it it had been nullified.

-Although he could have disowned me, Troy Camberwell did not and raised me as his daughter even-handled with my older brother Kevin.
-My origins was not something we ever discussed.
+Although he could have disowned me, Troy Camberwell did not and raised me as his daughter even-handedly with my older brother Kevin.
+My origins were not something we ever discussed.
 All my father had ever said as, "Don't be too hard on your mother.
 She wasn't like Mrs. Parge.
 She needed her husband at home every night."